 - 1 teaspoon pure vanilla extract

-- 1/4 teaspoon kosher salt
+- ¼ teaspoon kosher salt

-- 1 tablespoon grated lemon zest (2 lemons)
+- 1 tablespoon grated lemon zest - 2 lemons

-- 2 sheets (1 box) frozen puff pastry, defrosted
+- 2 sheets - 1 box frozen puff pastry, defrosted

-- 1 egg beaten with 1 tablespoon water, for egg wash
+- 1 egg beaten with 1 tablespoon water - for egg wash

-Preheat the oven to 400 degrees F. Line a sheet pan with parchment paper.
+- Preheat the oven to 400 degrees F. Line a sheet pan with parchment paper.

-Place the cream cheese and sugar in the bowl of an electric mixer fitted with a paddle attachment and cream them together on low speed until smooth.
+- Place the cream cheese and sugar in the bowl of an electric mixer fitted with a paddle attachment and cream them together on low speed until smooth.

-Bake the pastries for about 20 minutes, rotating the pan once during baking, until puffed and brown.
+- Bake the pastries for about 20 minutes, rotating the pan once during baking, until puffed and brown.
 Serve warm.

 What I'd Do Different:

 More filling!
-The recipe calls for one heaping tbs, but there were leftovers and had I known that I would have packed those suckers to the brim.
+The recipe calls for one heaping tablespoon, but there were leftovers and had I known that I would have packed those suckers to the brim.
 It really is the best part, so why not?